 Since we have been doing space themed unit studies and activities for so long, I have a lot of activities and ideas.
 In fact, I have some projects that go all the way back to when the kids were in preschool.
 So there really is something for every space loving student here!

 Members of the STEAM Powered Family Mailing List get access to free printables, educational resources, activity ideas, and more.
-Join here to access a free Space Printable to learn about the planets!
+Use these forms to sign up and unlock the free printables!

 Note: If you are already a member, simply enter your email address to unlock the printable.

 3, 2, 1… BLAST OFF!
 You can’t talk about space without talking about rockets!
 This kit from MEL Kids includes a STEM project, plus lessons on space and the planets.

 You don’t need to buy a special kit to play with rockets though, you can do it yourself with some simple materials from your kitchen.
 Check out these chemical reaction powered Bottle Rockets.

 This classic experiment is always a hit with the kids.
 In this edition we took our inspiration from Starry Night and explored the night skies with our candy science creation.
 We also did a Northern Lights activity with the same concept.
 This activity was all about candy and night skies!

 While staring at the skies, many kids will ask why the sky seems to change colour during sunrise and sunset.
 This is a great question from our avid sky gazers that we can answer with a simple science experiment.